Solstice tale of two cities | EarthSky.org

 |5:30 p.m.

-St. Augustine lodges about 7.5o of longitude to the west of New York City.
-And our planet takes about 30 minutes to rotate this 7.5o.
+St. Augustine lodges about 7.5 degrees of longitude to the west of New York City.
+And our planet takes about 30 minutes to rotate this 7.5 degrees.
 Therefore, on any day of the year, the sun reaches its noontime position some 30 minutes later in St. Augustine than it does in New York City.
-For instance, on December 21, 2016, the noonday sun reaches its high point for the day at 11:54 a.m.
+For instance, on December 21, 2018, the noonday sun reaches its high point for the day at 11:54 a.m.
 EST in New York City.
-In St. Augustine, solar noon comes 30 minutes later, at 12:24 p.m.
+In St. Augustine, solar noon comes nearly 30 minutes later, at 12:23 p.m.
 EST.

-St. Augustine resides appreciably south of New York City, so St Augustine’s morning daylight (from sunrise to solar noon) lasts about 30 minutes longer than it does in New York City on the first day of winter.
-Thus, the longer period of daylight in St. Augustine cancels out the earlier noontime appearance of the sun in New York City, to give both localities virtually the same sunrise time on the day of the December solstice.
+St. Augustine resides appreciably south of New York City, so St. Augustine’s morning daylight (from sunrise to solar noon) lasts about 30 minutes longer than it does in New York City on the first day of winter.
+Thus, the longer period of daylight in St. Augustine cancels out the earlier noontime appearance of the sun in New York City, to give both localities the same sunrise time on the day of the December solstice.

 Enter the equinoxes